bartroff792/mult-seq-dependence/README.md

 # Sequential Testing of Multiple Hypotheses
-Extremely broken at the moment.
-We're working on it!

-# Structure
-The only parts that are close to functional are in the Code/utils directory.
-They inlcude
+This package serves two main purposes:

+* Can be used as a library to run sequential stepdown and sequential step-up tests on user provided data/data-streams.
+* Can be used to run a wide array simulations of applying the procedures to simple, synthetic data generating processes where the true parameter values are known.

+## Library

+All major python modules are in the `Code/utils` dir.

-* `cutoff_funcs`: functions for building vectors of p-value cutoffs and log likelihood ratio cutoffs for sequential testing procedures
+* `cutoff_funcs.py`: functions for building vectors of p-value cutoffs and log likelihood ratio cutoffs for sequential testing procedures
+* `multseq.py`: actual testing procedure
+* `data_funcs.py`: defines interfaces for streaming data.

+## Simulation

-* `data_funcs`: Funcs for reading drug data, generating fake data, generating hypotheses, and computing llr paths.
+* `data_funcs.py`: Funcs for reading drug data, generating fake data, generating hypotheses, and computing llr paths.
-* `simulation_orchestration`: This module contains functions for higher level simulation for sequential testing of multiple hypotheses (beyond just generating the observations), and executing the SPRT procedures on it.
+* `simulation_orchestration.py`: This module contains functions for higher level simulation for sequential testing of multiple hypotheses (beyond just generating the observations), and executing the SPRT procedures on it.
-* `sim_analysis`: consider this broken... still trying to remember what this does. most functions are basically undocumented
-* `common_funcs`: not much other that a function for chunking lists of jobs

-Outside of that, the smattering of .pys in the main Code dir mostly run sets of simulations, generate plots and dump them, though they're all a mess.
-The only other module to look at at the moment is the `visualizations.py` module.

-Under `Data`, we have
+* `docker_main.py`: launches a simulation run on google cloud platform.
+Located outside of the `utils` dir.

+### Demo Data

 * `AmnesiaRateClean.csv`: a table of drugs, each with the (annual) rate at which they've "generated" amnesia side effect reports, as well as the rate at which they've generated non-amnesia side effect reports.
 We recommend using their total side effect generation rate as a proxy for their usage.
 * `GoogleSearchHitData.csv`: a table of drugs search popularity, and the proportion of those searches that include "amnesia".
 The popularity and naming schemes of drugs differ, so some of these may be of higher than expected variance.
 Further, many drugs' search rates weren't available.